-2022 highlights
+2023 highlights

-The environment we faced in 2022 demonstrated the importance of a sound strategy and determined execution.
+2023 continued to demonstrate the importance of a sound strategy and determined execution.
 IGM demonstrated the value that thoughtful, well-considered planning plays in helping deliver the best results for our clients, while moving our business forward.
 By helping clients better plan and manage their money, we better their lives and create economic value for our clients and shareholders.
-These efforts, together with our strategic investments, mean that IGM is well-positioned to build on our momentum in 2023.
+These efforts mean that IGM is positioned for meaningful earnings growth in the years ahead.